CommunityToolkit/Labs-Windows/template/README.md

 cd labs

-dotnet new labsapp -n MyExperimentNameHere
+dotnet new labexp -n MyExperimentNameHere
 ```

 This creates a new experiment called "MyExperimentNameHere".